echeran/smile-of-murugan/webbook/chapter11.md

 Before departure for Maturai, Kōvalaṉ is "inspired by fate" to start at once; and again: “they left, / impelled by fate that had devised for ages past their final destiny."

 But there seems to be an inner tension between the conception of Fate, of the *karmic* and *dharmic* interpretation of events, and between Kaṇṇaki's actions.
 Out of the shock and pain which she has experienced when told about Kōvalaṉ's murder, an unforeseen, painful skepsis is born in her mind (“Is there no god?
 Is there no god in this country?
 Is there no god, no god?" in Canto 19).
-But, almost 1 C. and H. Jesudasan, op. *cit*., 55.

-at

-once, there is a tremendous resolution: first, to know the truth;
+But, almost at once, there is a tremendous resolution: first, to know the truth;
 then, to perform an act of justice.
 And when this is accomplished, Kaṇṇaki goes on to fight that very Fate, to fight against the very basis of the philosophical and religious ideology which lies at the